 (See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially preterm ones, have an underdeveloped immune system and are more susceptible to infection... read more and Sepsis, Severe Sepsis, and Septic Shock Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more .)

 Sepsis is more likely to occur in

 Infants who have a low birth weight

 Infants whose mother has certain risk factors (such as a low socioeconomic status or prelabor rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more )

 Other risk factors for and causes of sepsis differ depending on when sepsis develops.
 The start (onset) is categorized as

-Premature infants are at much higher risk of both early-onset and late-onset sepsis than are infants born at full term because of their immature immune system.
-Premature newborns lack certain protective antibodies against specific bacteria because they were born before they could receive them from their mother.
+Preterm infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more are at much higher risk of both early-onset and late-onset sepsis than are infants born at full term because of their immature immune system.
+Preterm newborns lack certain protective antibodies against specific bacteria because they were born before they could receive them from their mother.